TonyEnglish/Work_Zone_Data_Collection_Toolset/README.md

 This is the data collection component.
 Data collection begins when a set starting location is reached and ends when the ending location is reached (both set in configuration file).
 A user can mark lane closures and the presence of workers.
 The user interface shows the current state of the work zone, including the vehicle lane (set in configuration file).
 All of the data collected is saved in a CSV path data file, which will be used for message generation

 ![Data Colelction UI](https://github.com/TonyEnglish/Work_Zone_Data_Collection_Toolset/blob/master/images/WZDC_tool_manual_data_collection_screen.JPG)
 This is the Manual Detection mode of the data collection component.
 In this mode, data collection starts when the user presses the 'Mark Start of Work Zone' button.
 Data collection ends when the user presses the 'Mark End of Work Zone' button.
 These locations are saved as the automatic start/end locations for use the next time that work zone is mapped.

 #### Step 4: Upload generated messages to the cloud

 ![Upload UI](https://github.com/TonyEnglish/Work_Zone_Data_Collection_Toolset/blob/master/images/upload_ui_screenshot.jpg)
 After data collection is completed, message generation begins.
 The recorded path data (including lane closure/worker presence) is processed into an RSM (xml) message.
 This message is then converted into binary (UPER format).
 The xml message, along with some additional information included in the configuration file, is then converted into a WZDx message.
 These messages (and the CSV data file) are added to a ZIP archive.
 When the user has an internet conenction, they can initiate the upload to the cloud, where the messages are unzipped and organized.
-These messages are available to visualize, verify and publish on https://neaeraconsulting.com/V2x_Home.

 ## Additional Notes

 This toolset was developed as a proof of concept and is not able to provide a full solution for all types of work zones.
 Future work may expand the functionality of the tool to address more work zone types and add other features such as authentication or a mobile app version of the tool.

-This tool functions alongside a POC TMC website (https://neaeraconsulting.com/V2x_Home).
+This tool functions alongside a POC TMC website (no longer actively hosted).
 Instructions for utilizing this website are located here: [POC Toolset User Guide](https://github.com/TonyEnglish/Work_Zone_Data_Collection_Toolset/blob/master/POC%20Toolset%20User%20Guide.pdf)

 Documentation for this project is located here: [Documentation](https://github.com/TonyEnglish/Work_Zone_Data_Collection_Toolset/tree/master/Documentation).
 This documentation includes: